ag-informatics/ag-informatics-seminar/5-data-processing/README.md

 ## Summary of Key Takeaways from the Materials
 - There is a difference between clean and tidy data... 🤐 I've been using them interchangeably.
+- Messy data can be useful 😱
-- Producing clean data starts from the "collection" (how we set up our spreadsheets/columns).
+- Producing a good dataset starts from the "collection" (how we set up our spreadsheets/columns).
 This reduces the amount of cleaning we have to do *post-collection*.
 - On a similar note, the usefulness of your data structure is dictated by the analysis you want to conduct.
 So you almost want to be thinking of the end use **upfront** to produce a clean and USEFUL dataset.
-- Messy data can be useful 😱
 - In addition to writing code, there exists ready-devleoped tools for this process.
+Sometimes we don't have to build from scratch.
 - Maybe off tangent.. but learning data semantics was kind of a lightbulb moment.
 I discovered there is a name for the way I refer to "rows and columns" which is "rectangular tables".
 I can see this being helpful if I were to write documentation or communicate best practices with others.

 ## Discussion Questions